pachyderm/pachyderm/doc/pachctl/pachctl_put-file.md

 $ echo "data" | pachctl put-file repo branch path

 # Put data from stdin as repo/branch/path and start / finish a new commit on the branch.
-$ echo "data" | pachctl put-file -c repo branch path
+$ echo "data" | pachctl put-file repo branch path

 # Put a file from the local filesystem as repo/branch/path:
 $ pachctl put-file repo branch path -f file